hlxie/Human_Spermatogenesis/README.md

 > *10.Chromafold.sh*

 Chromafold was employed to predict the Hi-C structure of normal spermatocytes during the Z stage.
+These analyses correspond to the relevant content in **Figures 7**.